team-mayes/atesa/docs/the_config_file.rst

 	The maximum value of the reaction coordinate to sample during US.
 It can be useful to manually evaluate the RC of an equilibrated product state structure, and then add some small fraction of that number again (say, 10%) to select the value for this option.
 Default = 12

-``us_rc_step``
+``us_rc_step`` **‡**

 	The step size between the centers of adjacent windows during US.
 Window boundaries are assigned from the left, such that the first window always begins exactly at *us_rc_min*, and then steps of size *us_rc_step* delineate further windows until the next step would be equal to or greater than *us_rc_max*.
 Default = 0.25

-``us_restraint``
+``us_restraint`` **‡**

 	The weight of the energetic restraint applied in each US window, measured in kcal/(mol-units^2), where "units" is the dimensionality of the reaction coordinate.
 Too-low values sample inefficiently, but too-high values necessitate more windows along the RC so as not to leave gaps.
-In general, you should select a value that produces about 10-to-20% overlap in sampling with neighboring windows on either side, which may require some trial-and-error, as the appropriate values to choose will depend on the underlying free energy profile and the simulation parameters.
+The appropriate values to choose will depend on the underlying free energy profile and the simulation parameters.
 The default values are a good starting point for most systems (at 300 K -- significantly lower temperatures require weaker restraints and *vice versa*).
 Default = 50

 ``us_degeneracy``